 Propagating Philodendron Plowmanii

-Some gardeners and plant owners follow seed propagation despite its staggering lengthy and delicate process.
+Meanwhile, some plant owners follow seed propagation despite its lengthy and delicate process.

 1. Propagating via Stem Cutting

-- Try to cut the stem clean at a 45° angle to increase the surface area of the exposed node.
+- Cut the stem clean at a 45° angle to increase the surface area of the exposed node.

 - Leave it aside and let the cut end produce callous, which helps with regrowth.